NATO’s approach to space

 The role of space in a changing security environment

 Space is essential to the Alliance's deterrence and defence.
 Space underpins NATO's ability to navigate and track forces, to have robust communications, to detect missile launches and to ensure effective command and control.
-More than half of the 3,000 active satellites orbiting the Earth belong to NATO members or companies based on their territory.
+More than half of active satellites orbiting the Earth belong to NATO members or companies based on their territory.

 NATO Allies increasingly rely on space for various national security tasks, as well as military operations around the globe.
 Space data, products and services are a critical enabler and directly support other operational domains.